Lauren Riihimaki

-Lauren Kobayashi Riihimaki (born August 11, 1993) is a Canadian YouTuber known for her video content on the LaurDIY YouTube channel as well as her vlog and podcast content on the LaurDIY Vlogs and WILD 'TIL 9 channels, respectively.
+Lauren Kobayashi Riihimaki (born August 11, 1993) is a Canadian YouTuber known for her video content on the LaurDIY channel as well as her vlog and podcast content on the LaurDIY Vlogs and WILD 'TIL 9 channels.
 As of January 2022, LaurDIY has over 8.5 million subscribers, and LaurDIY Vlogs and WILD 'TIL 9 have a combined 535,000 subscribers.

 Career

 Riihimaki began posting DIY tutorial videos on her blog in her first year of university in Toronto.
 She first joined YouTube on December 1, 2011, originally to post her sewing videos on the platform.
 In 2015, she graduated from Toronto Metropolitan University (previously Ryerson University) with a degree in graphic communications management.
 She won a Shorty Award in the "House & Home" category at the tenth annual ceremony.
 She also won a Streamy Award in the "Lifestyle" category at the Awards' debut ceremony in 2017.
 In the same year, her web series Served By LaurDIY premiered on Facebook Watch.

 In 2017, Riihimaki appeared as The Engineer, in season 2 of the YouTube Premium series, Escape the Night, created by Joey Graceffa.

 In 2019, Riihimaki was announced to host and executive produce a future HBO Max competition series called Craftopia.